dotnet/docs/docs/fsharp/language-reference/slices.md

 ## Built-in F# empty slices

-F# lists, arrays, sequences, strings, 2D arrays, 3D arrays, and 4D arrays will all produce an empty slice if the syntax could produce a slice that doesn't exist.
+F# lists, arrays, sequences, strings, multidimensional (2D,3D,4D) arrays will all produce an empty slice if the syntax could produce a slice that doesn't exist.

 Consider the following: